Projects

 Adversarial Design Framework for Self-Driving Networks (ADVISE)

-I am the Full PI of this DFG/FWF-funded project on the German side.
+I was the Full PI of this DFG/FWF-funded project on the German side.
 I was fully responsible for writing and requesting funding for this project.
 I finally received funding for a full PhD position for 3 years.

 Summary